-- 1 Orderly and economical development that creates a safe, convenient and pleasant environment in which to live. - 2 Development occurring in an orderly sequence and in a compact form to enable the efficient provision of public services and facilities. - 3 Development that does not jeopardise the continuance of adjoining authorised land uses. - 4 Development that does not prejudice the achievement of the provisions of the Development Plan. - 5 Development abutting adjoining Council areas having regard to the policies of that Council's Development Plan. - 6 Urban development located only in zones designated for such development. - 7 Urban development contained within existing townships and settlements and located only in zones designated for such development. - 8 Development of Cleve as the major service and community centre for the district.
+- Orderly and economical development that creates a safe, convenient and pleasant environment in which to live. - 2 Development occurring in an orderly sequence and in a compact form to enable the efficient provision of public services and facilities. - 3 Development that does not jeopardise the continuance of adjoining authorised land uses. - 4 Development that does not prejudice the achievement of the provisions of the Development Plan. - 5 Development abutting adjoining Council areas having regard to the policies of that Council's Development Plan. - 6 Urban development contained within existing townships and settlements are located only in zones designed for such development.

-- 1 Development should not prejudice the development of a zone for its intended purpose. - 2 Land outside of townships and settlements should primarily be used for primary production and conservation purposes. - 3 The economic base of the region should be expanded in a sustainable manner. - 4 Urban development should form a compact extension to an existing built-up area. - 5 Ribbon development should not occur along the coast, water frontages or arterial roads shown in Overlay Maps Transport. - 6 Development should be located and staged to achieve the economical provision of public services and infrastructure, and to maximise the use of existing services and infrastructure. - Where development is expected to impact upon the existing infrastructure network (including the transport network), development should demonstrate how the undue effect will be addressed. - 8 Vacant or underutilised land should be developed in an efficient and co-ordinated manner to not prejudice the orderly development of adjacent land. - 9 Not more than one dwelling should be constructed on an allotment in a rural area (as shown in the Primary Production Zone as shown on Zone Map(s), with the exception of accommodation for tourism, dependent persons or short term workers. - 10 Development should be undertaken in accordance with the Concept Plan Maps: - Concept Plan Map Cle/1 Arno Bay (Town) - Concept Plan Map Cle/2 Arno Bay (Town). - 11 Residential outbuildings, including garages and sheds, should not be constructed unless in association with an existing dwelling.
+- 1 Development should not prejudice the development of a zone for its intended purpose. - 2 Land outside of townships and settlements should primarily be used for primary production and conservation purposes. - 3 The economic base of the region should be expanded in a sustainable manner. - 4 Urban development should form a compact extension to an existing built-up area. - 5 Ribbon development should not occur along the coast, water frontages or arterial roads shown in Overlay Map(s) Transport. - Development should be located and staged to achieve the economical provision of public services and infrastructure, and to maximise the use of existing services and infrastructure. - 7 Where development is expected to impact upon the existing infrastructure network (including the transport network), development should demonstrate how the undue effect will be addressed. - Vacant or underutilised land should be developed in an efficient and co-ordinated manner to not prejudice the orderly development of adjacent land. - 9 Not more than one dwelling should be constructed on an allotment within the Primary Production Zone, Primary Production Zone Township Fringe Policy Area 1 and the Rural Living Zone as shown on Zone and Policy Map(s) with the exception of accommodation for tourism, dependent persons or short-term workers.